nrkno/dotnetskolen/README_EN.md

 Here we see that the project:

 - Has output type `exe` - the project is compiled into an executable file
-- Must be compiled for .NET 9
+- Is set to be compiled for .NET 9.
 - Consists of one file `Program.fs`

 ##### The program file